clement-stackup/gas_challenge/README.md

 ## Bounty Submission

-Upload all your working files to your GitHub Repository and submit your GitHub Repository URL to the StackUp Gas Optimization Challenge Bounty Page
+Upload all your working files to your GitHub Repository and submit your GitHub Repository URL to the StackUp Gas Optimization Challenge Bounty Page to successfully complete this challenge!